kvarak/dnd/docs/_Folk/beastfolk.md

 - **Size**.
 Adult males stand between 1.4 and 1.95 m tall, with an arm span that stretches from 2.3 to 2.7 m.
 Female Ozo are shorter at 1.25 to 1.5 m.
 A male Ozo weighs on average 170 kg, but can reach weights of 270 kg.
 Your size is Medium.

 - **Speed**.
-You have a movement speed of 35 feet when your hands are unoccupied, 30 feet when one hand is occupied, and 25 feet when both hands are occupied.
+You have a movement speed of 35 ft when your hands are unoccupied, 30 ft when one hand is occupied and 25 ft when both hands are occupied.

 - **Ape Weaponry**.
 You can use your teeth or hands to make unarmed strikes.
 If you hit, you deal bludgeoning (fists) or piercing (bite) damage equal to 1d6 + your Strength modifier.

 - **Imposing Stature**.
-You are proficient with the Intimidation skill.
+Add the *Physique* skill to your class skills if not already there.
+The *Physique - Intimidation* skill costs 0 for you.

 - **Woodland Traveler**.
 Difficult terrain due to plants, bushes or trees does not impede your movement.